A COOPERATIVE EDUCATIONAL COMMUNITY

 Kardia Learning Center meets each week for a full day of History, Art, Literature, Science, Music, Drama, Latin, Writing and Composition, Physical Education, and Scripture Memory.
 Group activities, organized games, and lunch are part of our day and provide additional social time for the younger children.
 For the Rhetoric (High School) students, appropriate electives are offered which may include Christian World View, Economics, Logic, Choir, Art, Government, or Foreign Languages.

 Parent-staffed classes include Infant & Toddler Nursery, Preschool age, Pre-K, Kindergarten Primary grades 1 & 2, Grammar Grades 3-6, Dialectic Grades 7 & 8, and the Rhetoric classes for grades 9-12.
-Professional teachers complement the 7th through 12th grade classroom experience.

 Participation of parents as classroom assistants in our program facilitates quality instruction, helps maintain an orderly atmosphere, and keeps tuition reasonable.
 One parent (typically Mothers) are expected to attend the learning center with her children.
 We expect Moms to assist with outside functions in various ways - for example: teaching, helping in Nursery or with Preschool age children, administrative duties, fundraising, or organizing field trips and other special events.